kevinmildau/moduleCompMet2024May/readme.md

 - activate the environment
 - install the downloaded moduleCompMet2024May package dependencies and functions for easy access
 - open the jupyter-notebook ecosystem in the browser

-# Useful commands

-To remove a folder with content from google colab run: !rm -rf <folder_name>